 Restaurant Week always presents logistical and operational challenges.
-Turning a profit can be difficult if you're selling food at a discount.
-And with increases in takeout over the past 18 months, you probably need to balance takeout container costs and the logistics associated with it.
-It's more important than ever that you get creative with what you're serving and how diners experience it - for Restaurant Week and beyond.
+Turning a profit can be difficult when you're selling food at such a discount.
+And now you probably need to balance takeout container costs and the logistics associated with it.
+It's more important than ever that you get creative with what you're serving and how diners experience it - for Restaurant Week and beyond honestly.

-Read on to learn about participating in Restaurant Week and similar events.
+Read on to learn about the benefits and setbacks of participating in Restaurant Week and similar events.
 Get an outline of the careful consideration and planning required for a successful run.
 And see some tips for making the most of these events for your guests, your staff, and your bottom line.